saforem2/m/README.md

   for the selected record.
 - **Fallback sample data** – optional bundled data makes it easy to demo the interface without connecting to a production scheduler (`PBS_TUI_SAMPLE_DATA=1`).
+- **Inline snapshot** – render a Markdown summary of the current queue with `pbs-tui --inline` for easy sharing in chat or documentation.

 ## Installation